crownstone/website/_posts/2017-03-21-watch-out-with-wiring-in-your-home.md

 ![Prongs]({{ site.url }}/attachments/burnt_prong.jpg){: width="90%"}

-In the right circles you see burned plastic.
-Needless to say that these prongs pose a fire hazard and I shouldn't have used this electric heater.
-However, I think this experiment is both (1) a nice testimony to the robustness of the Crownstone plugs and (2) a fair warning to people to use common sense with household appliances.
+In the red circles you see black stuff: charcoaled plastic.
+Needless to say that these prongs pose a fire hazard and I shouldn't have used this electric heater to begin with.
+However, I did this experiment on purpose, because it is both (1) a nice testimony to the robustness of the builtin Crownstones and (2) a fair warning to people to use common sense with household appliances.

 With Crownstones we are one step closer to safer homes!